kerchen/export_gr2evernote/README.md

 locally on your devices, I've found it's a good service for keeping my data in the cloud without running the risk of losing it if/when Evernote goes away.

+export2enex takes the exported JSON file produced by Google's Takeout (namely, 'starred.json') and dumps it into Evernote, using Evernote's export file format (.enex).
+Unlike export_gr2evernote.py, this approach does a pretty good job of preserving the formatting of the note.
+Also, since it's all local, there are no limits to how many notes you can import in one go.
+Unless you have a compelling reason to use the e-mail submission script (like, say, you want ugly notes with a bunch of extraneous markup), you should use this script to export your Reader JSON into Evernote enex format.
+Once you have it in enex format, you can import it into Evernote using the desktop client.
+    Usage: export2enex.py [options] > filename.enex

 export_gr2evernote.py takes the exported JSON file produced by Google's Takeout (namely, 'starred.json') and dumps it into Evernote, using Evernote's